kalrnlo/Rainbow/Packages/ImageData/README.md

-# quack
+# ImageData
-A lightweight-ish color quantization library for luau
+A small wrapper class for images to iterate through an images pixels